Today’s employees expect a customer experience during their 9 to 5 that they’re used to in their 5 to 9.

 You see it in online banking, when using your favorite retailer’s AI assistant, when calling a hotel to confirm your reservation and in many other situations.
 And when that functionality and support work together, you’re not really surprised.
 In fact, you expect it and think it’s just supposed to work that way.
 So, the question is, should the benefits experience you provide your employees—your customers—be any different?
 They certainly don’t think so.

-For more insights, and opportunities to ask questions of our expert panel, register for the Sept.
-17 webinar, Reimagining the Employee Benefits Experience.
+For more insights, and opportunities to ask questions of our expert panel check out our on demand webinar: Reimagining the Employee Benefits Experience.